OTR500miles2go/hf_quiz_machine/README.md

 ## Contributing to hf_quiz_machine

 This is a project in need of many contributors.
 The original project idea came from wanting an application such as this one as I was preparing "flashcards" for my skill assessments.
-You are encoutaged to submit pull request, propose features and discuss issues.
+You are encouraged to submit pull request, propose features and discuss issues.

 ## License